-- 4.1 The Guidelines shall come into effect on 1 July 2022, and would remain effective and applicable unless amended or revoked. - 4.2 Notwithstanding paragraph 4.1, as a transitory measure, Labuan KRIs are required to comply with the standard customer due diligence requirements in relation to existing customers who are government-linked companies, state-owned corporations and registered persons by 1 July 2023.
+- 4.1 The Guidelines shall come into effect on 3 February 2025 and would remain effective and applicable unless amended or revoked. - 4.2 Compliance to the requirements outlined in this policy document shall take effect immediately, unless otherwise specified by Labuan FSA.